Doctor Aunty: Deepak Budki

 durbar?"

 more than twice.
-Once visited Jammu with my parents at the age of seven and
+Once, I visited Jammu with my parents at the age of seven and

 spent the whole winter there.
 The second time visited Ooty down south while on a botanical tour with my department at Kashmir University."